 Payment may be made by credit card.
 All payment must be in CAD dollars.
 The SCBC Board reserves the right to amend the individual session qualifications and change the posted schedule at any time, as necessary for successful operation of club programming.

-When registering for any SCBC program, the following base registration will be automatically added to your invoice:
+When registering for any SCBC scheduled session, the following base registration fee will be automatically added to your invoice:

 • Skate Canada Registrant Fee $28.00 (Mandated by Skate Canada)